Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-When it comes time to shop for engagement rings, you hopefully know your partner well enough to know what they might like.
-But if you aren’t sure what your partner would like or you’re confused by all the unfamiliar words that get thrown around, don’t worry: we’re here to help.
-Make sure you start early.
-It can take time to order a ring and have it made to your exact specifications.
+When it comes time to shop for engagement rings, you’ll likely know your partner well enough to narrow down an option they’d like.
+But if you aren’t sure or are confused by the marketing, we’re here to help.
+Start early to allow for ordering and tailoring to your exact specifications.

 Where to buy your engagement ring